Share via

 • Perform actions such as deploying, blocking, or removing agents.

-You can also check if a specific app has Copilot support by selecting it from apps list and checking if the app overview mentions Copilot as a host product.
+You can also check if a specific app has Copilot support by selecting it from the apps list and checking if the app overview mentions Copilot as a host product.

 Shared agents